rihemansour/Facebook_Scraper/README.md

 ```
 ## Tesseract OCR Setup

 1-Install Tesseract OCR on your machine.
-Download it from the official GitHub repository : https://github.com/tesseract-ocr/tessdata
+Download it from the official GitHub repository : https://github.com/tesseract-ocr/tessdata <br>
 2-Run the following commands in your terminal to install Tesseract OCR (for macOS):

 ```bash
 brew update
 brew install tesseract
 ```
-3-Download the Arabic-trained data file (ara.traineddata) from the Tesseract tessdata repository or directly using this link : https://github.com/tesseract-ocr/tessdata/blob/main/ara.traineddata
+3-Download the Arabic-trained data file (ara.traineddata) from the Tesseract tessdata repository or directly using this link : https://github.com/tesseract-ocr/tessdata/blob/main/ara.traineddata <br>
 4-Save the file locally.
 ```
 sudo cp /path/to/ara.traineddata /usr/local/share/tessdata/